achgls/music-genre-demo/README.md

 Usage
 -----
-The demo consists of a streamlit app that allows you to upload an audio file or paste a YouTube URL for the model to infer the music genre.
+The demo consists of a streamlit app that allows you to upload a local audio file (with supported formats those of `torchaudio.load(...)`) or paste a **YouTube** URL for the model to infer the music genre.

 Once you input an audio, you will be able to hear it back and observe its spectrogram representation.